Beverly Art Walk Day Venue Submissions: Open April 16-July 1, 2018

-The Beverly Art Walk (BAW), scheduled for Saturday, October 1st, is a FREE event that brings thousands to the Beverly/Morgan Park area for a one-day celebration of local art, music, food, performances, and family-friendly fun.
-Visitors to BAW travel by walking, biking and taking trolleys to nearly 50 venues around the neighborhood.
-It’s a great opportunity to showcase our many great local businesses.
-The online submission form for businesses will be available beginning May 15th.
-The deadline for applying is August 1st.
+The Beverly Art Walk (BAW), scheduled for Saturday, September 29th, is a FREE event that brings nearly 10,000 to the Beverly/Morgan Park area for a celebration of local art, music, food, performances, and family-friendly fun.
+Visitors to BAW travel by walking, biking, and taking trolleys to more than 60 venues around the neighborhood.
+It’s a great opportunity to showcase our great local businesses.
+The online submission form for businesses is currently open.
+Application deadline is July 1st.
 Venues will be charged a $100 participation fee, which helps defray the costs of marketing, printing, materials, and installation.
-The Art Walk is a volunteer-run event; all donations go directly to event expenses.
+Sponsorship opportunities, including logo recognition, begin at $250.
+The Art Walk is organized by the Beverly Area Arts Alliance, a volunteer-run 501c3 not-for-profit organization; all donations go directly to event expenses.

-This year, we are thrilled to have WXRT as a lead sponsor, which will help promote the Beverly Art Walk to hundreds of thousands in the greater Chicagoland area.
-Approximately 6,000 attended in 2015, and our goal for 2016 is to surpass 10,000.
+This year, we are thrilled to have the Beverly Art Walk over two days: Sunday, September 23rd is our artist studio tour, while Saturday, September 29th is Beverly Art Walk Day throughout our commercial corridors.
+Nearly 10,000 attended in 2017, and our goal for our 5th Anniversary is to surpass 10,000.
 Business owners that plan and prepare to make the most of this opportunity can reap the rewards in sales, exposure, and new customers.
 With so many venues to choose from, how can you make your shop a memorable stop?
 Here’s some best practices to help you do your best and get the most out of your participation in the Beverly Art Walk:

 1) Sign up early!
 The more advanced notice we have of venue participation, the better organized and ready we can be for the big day.
-Acceptance notifications will be sent to business owners between August 1-15th as we sort through artist applications and seek appropriate spaces for their work.
+Acceptance notifications will be sent to business owners the week of July 2nd as we sort through artist applications and seek appropriate spaces for their work.

 2) Figure out in advance what wall, shelf, counter, floor or window space you will devote to art.
 On your submission form, provide photos, measurements or other details that will help the BAW curators plan an art installation suitable for your space.